How long are Summer Sessions?

 Are there any summer courses that visiting students cannot take?

 A rare minority of summer courses are restricted to UCLA students only.
-These courses include (but are not limited to) CHEM 14BL, CHEM 14C, CHEM 14CL, and ENG COMP 3.
 To verify course restrictions, view the course on the Schedule of Classes.

 What is a PTE number?
 Do I need one to enroll?